Brain Injury Lawyer & Traumatic Brain Injury Attorney

 Moderate to Severe Traumatic Brain Injury Symptoms:

-- Loss of consciousness up to many hours
+- Loss of consciousness for many hours

 - Definite vomiting and nausea